edalongeville/pulumi_nextcloud/README.md

 - `pulumi stack` => Create new stack =>name it "`prod`"
 - `python3 -m venv venv; source venv/bin/activate; pip3 install -r requirements.txt`
 - `pulumi up`
+- It should take about 10 minutes for your instance to be ready.
+Be patient!

 ## Post deployment tasks
 Please note the stack outputs displayed in your terminal at the end of the install.
 They will be needed for the next steps.